soverenio/docs/docs/source/sign-in.rst

 .. image:: images/dpo-portal/dpo-portal-sign-in-button.png
    :width: 250px

-2. Type in the email you registered with.
+2. Enter the email you registered with.

-3. Type in your current password.
+3. Enter your current password.

 .. tip::